 You have a strategy, but is it working?
 Are you engaging the right people?
 Is your content resonating with them?
 Is each content channel or property delivering your expected results?
 Did your last campaign fall flat and now you’re not confident the next one will hit?
 Or does it need a major overhaul before it launches next week?

 Lots of questions.
-Without defined metrics and tools to monitor content performance data, content leaders won’t have any answers (a.k.a.
+Without defined metrics and content analytics tools to monitor content performance data, content leaders won’t have any answers (a.k.a.
 Spray and pray).

 Content marketing measurement is one of the more difficult jobs for a marketer.
 Today, you’re not just tasked with proving that your content generates meaningful business results.
 You’re also expected to prove that your content will generate meaningful business results.

 We feel your frustration.
 We got into the content marketing software business to help content leaders keep things simple.
-It all starts with reliable, easy-to-follow processes and accessible, easy-to-understand data.
+It all starts with reliable, easy-to-follow processes and accessible, easy-to-understand content analytics data.

 Content Marketing Reporting Should Tell a Complete Story

-DivvyHQ’s analytics module gives you robust, pre-configured dashboards that bring multiple streams of marketing data into one platform.
+DivvyHQ’s content marketing analytics module gives you robust, pre-configured dashboards that bring multiple streams of marketing data into one platform.
 Think of it as a visually pleasing, real-time presentation that tells the story of how your content is performing.
 DivvyHQ’s content performance tracking is an ideal fit for marketers and content teams who: